jensAtMobilepay/MobilePay-Marketplace/docs/api_reference.md

 #### Remove Product

 You can remove a product from the Marketplace.
-As Users can schedule purchases out in the future, expect that your removed product will still be purchased.
+As Users can schedule purchases out in the future, expect that your removed product will still be purchased and used after removal.
 Removing it from the Marketplace simply means no new Users can find and purchase the product when browsing the Marketplace.

 ```
 DELETE api/v1/marketplace/seller/products/{productId}